 You don’t want to lose any of the flavors or ingredients, so how can we get around this?
 Here are 7 easy ways to thicken chili.

 Kicking off my list is a method that I prefer because it’s quick, easy, and doesn’t require any added ingredients.
+You can simply use a potato masher to mash the beans.

 If you make chilli regularly and you haven’t got a masher, I think you will find the tiny expense needed to buy one a worthwhile investment, and they are not difficult to get a hold of.